rayererer/nix-config/README.md

 ## TODO:

  - [ ] Maybe fix helper for lists with defaults (IDK)
  - [ ] Fix so that if one runner installed it automatically becomes default.
+(IDK)
  - [x] Add wayland integration for desktops and add the two env vars referenced in the hyprland wiki there.
- - [ ] Look into impermeance and nuke on reboot.
+ - [ ] Look into impermanence and nuke on reboot.
  - [ ] Fix secrets handling
  - [ ] Look into services/scopes and stuff for uwsm / app2unit.
  - [x] Fix uwsm integration for hyprland to respect executing with rules.
 Also fix exec-once, and make the file logic more readable and less repetitive.